-In the late 1970s Pete Townshend had Roger Griffin build him 6 Tele style instruments with two humbucking pickups.
+In the late 1970s, Pete Townshend had Roger Griffin build him 6 Tele-style instruments with two humbucking pickups.
 Roger used Schecter guitar parts for these.
-Pete used the guitars for several years, and so now all Schecter Tele style guitars are denoted with the 'PT' in the model name.
+Pete used the guitars for several years, and so now all Schecter Tele-style guitars are denoted with the 'PT' in the model name.
 At the time Pete Townshend first started playing Schecter guitars, Schecter only sold parts and guitar kits.
-Probably it was Pete and The Who who nudged the Schecter people into manufacturing entire and ready to go guitars.
+Probably it was Pete and The Who who nudged the Schecter people into manufacturing entire and ready-to-go guitars.

 The Schecter PT Fastback guitars are priced so well they've got to be among the best deals on solid body electric guitars I know of.
-Schecter's fit and finish is something universally praised.
+Schecter's fit and finish are things universally praised.
 And their own pickups are quite nice, the ones Pete Townshend played used Schecter's own pickups.
 There is a Schecter Diamond SuperRock Custom Alnico here in the neck position, and also at the bridge position.
-What makes this guitar so versatile in terms of tone is that either pickup can be split from humbucker mode down to single coil.
+What makes this guitar so versatile in terms of tone is that either pickup can be split from humbucker mode down to a single coil.

 - Schecter PT Fastback

 - 25.5" length of scale